Dakota Wesleyan’s work-study program is available to students who

 aid award letter.
 If you are uncertain about your eligibility, please

-contact the financial aid office.
+contact the financial aid office or the Center for Talent Development.

 Please note: this eligibility does not guarantee a work-study position